BLUE RHINO AI

 • Face a window or use soft directional light — avoid overhead-only lighting

-• Tap your face on screen to focus — if possible, lock focus and exposure (on iPhone: long-press your face until you see "AE/AF Lock")
+• The person filming should tap your face on screen to focus — if possible, lock focus and exposure (on iPhone: long-press your face until you see "AE/AF Lock")

 • Record in a quiet room — no music, no background conversation.
 Your phone's built-in mic is fine if the room is quiet

-• Video 3 — Waist-Up: Stand 4–5 feet back.
+• Videos 3 & 4 — Waist-Up: Stand 4–5 feet from the camera.
 Frame from your waist to above your head.
-Hands may be visible — keep them still.
+Hands may be visible — keep them still or use small natural gestures.

-• Video 5 — Full Standing: Stand 6–8 feet back.
-Frame yourself from your knees to above your head — do not include your feet.
+• Video 5 — Chest-Up: Stand 3–4 feet from the camera.
+Frame from mid-chest to above your head.

 • Wear a solid-color shirt — no patterns, stripes, logos, or shiny fabric